-• Worldwide 600 million children live in poverty

-- 30,000 children die each day due to poverty - Over 300 million children go to bed hungry every day.
-Undernutrition is attributable to more than one third of all child deaths worldwide. - The cost of eradicating world poverty is estimated at 1% of global income - 9.2 million children died in 2007 before they reached their fifth birthday - Child mortality is considerably higher among children living in rural areas and in the poorest households.
+- Worldwide 600 million children live in poverty. - 30,000 children die each day due to poverty. - Over 300 million children go to bed hungry every day.
+Undernutrition is attributable to more than one third of all child deaths worldwide. - The cost of eradicating world poverty is estimated at 1% of global income. - 7.6 million children died in 2010 before they reached their fifth birthday. - Under-five deaths are increasingly concentrated in sub-Saharian Africa and in South Asia.